mavlink/MAVSDK/README.md

 INSTALL_PREFIX=/usr/local make default install
 ```

-Note that when using the library `libdronelink.a`, you need to link to a thread library such as pthread on a POSIX system. (pthread is not included in the static library because it is included in glibc.)
+Note that when using the library `libdronecore.a`, you need to link to a thread library such as pthread on a POSIX system. (pthread is not included in the static library because it is included in glibc.)

 ## Example